ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

-👏👏👏 Please be kind to your partners and opponents! 👏👏👏
+👏👏👏 Please be kind to your partners, robots and opponents! 👏👏👏

 📃📃📃 Convention cards -- please use 'em! 📃📃📃